-This article will show you how to start a fire with 7 of my favorite techniques.
+This article will show you how to start a fire in the wild with 7 of my favorite techniques.

 There is a bonding connection between humans and fire.
 Everyone should know how to start a fire in a survival situation!
 Everyone should also know how to start one without matches or a lighter as well!
 It should be common knowledge for you.

 You never know when you’re going to find yourself in a position where you’re going to need a fire, and don’t have any matches or lighters.

 Whether or not you really need to build a fire in the wild, it’s just damn nice to know that you can spark a fire whenever and wherever you are.

 Fire can nourish wildlife and warms us up.
 It is used to help drive wild predators at bay and has been used as a weapon for fighting for thousands of years.

 Fire is a chemical reaction that occurs after certain conditions have been met.
 Fire is born when heat, tinder, and oxygen are fused.
 It happens because of combustion.

 Where there is oxygen, a fire can be created when fuel is heated to the igniting temperature.
 Fire can be used for many things, so it’s definitely essential.

 On the other hand, when it’s out of sight, fire is a ferocious enemy.
 People have always held fire in gratitude for what it gives and what it might take away.
 Now, before you start a fire, you need to take careful precautions.

 Certain precautions must be taken into account before starting a fire.
 If you want to start a fire in the woods, on a campground, or in your backyard, various steps must be taken for each case.